joerter/spdx-dashboard/documentation/Assignment2/Analysis_and_Design.md

 ### Use Cases
 ####Editing
-* 1.Title : document is edited
+* 1.Title: document is edited
 * 2. Primary Actor: Dashboard User
-* 3. Goal in Context:  To update existing information in a SPDX document
+* 3. Goal in Context:To update existing information in a SPDX document
 * 4. Stakeholders and Interests:
 	1. User
-		To alter preexisting data that may be incorrect or outdated.
+		1.To alter preexisting data that may be incorrect or outdated.
-		To include data that may have been previously absent (license assertions)
+		2.To include data that may have been previously absent (license assertions)
 * 5. Preconditions:SPDX document exists as well the need for updated documents
 * 6. Main Success Scenario:User updates SPDX document information in which the information is stored with full integrity
 * 7. Failed End Condition:User updates are not stored or are inaccurate